VIRTUOSO69/VIRTUOSO69/README.md

 - you don't wanna know me.
-- 👀 I’m interested in something called nona yadamn business
+- 👀 I’m interested in something called nonayabusiness
 - 🌱 I’m currently learning noneofya damnbusiness
 - 💞️ I’m looking to collaborate on nothing ngl
 - 📫 How to reach me (PLS DON'T TRY)